crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Operations

-The airline also provides technical services to other airlines at Male' Ibrahim Nasser International Airport including AOG support.
-The airline can also provide ground handling supervision and permit management services to other foreign airlines as well.
-The corporate headquarters of MEGA Maldives Airlines is located in Male', Maldives
+The airline offers technical support to other carriers at Malé’s Ibrahim Nasir International Airport, including Aircraft on Ground (AOG) assistance.
+Additionally, it provides ground handling supervision and permit management services for foreign airlines operating in the region.
+The corporate headquarters of MEGA Maldives Airlines is based in Malé, Maldives.

 DSC_5474-1280x720.jpg